Are you looking to craft a pre-sales questionnaire that collects qualifying information about new leads?

 The easiest way to understand a pre-sales questionnaire is as a quality check for your leads.

-By sending customers a pre-sales questionnaire, you can enquire about important details about your customer.
-This information will help you decide beforehand the best sales strategy for your lead.
+By sending prospects a pre-sales questionnaire, you can enquire about important details about your customer.
+This information will help you decide the best sales strategy for your lead.

 But before we get into the best pre-sales survey questions, let’s get some clarity on why a pre-sales survey is a great idea.